1. Transport

 Paddington and Abbey Wood are connected by 12 trains per hour, or one every five minutes, from 6:30am to 11pm, Monday through Saturday.
 For the time being, Sundays are reserved for testing new trains and software upgrades.

-The Elizabeth Line route will officially connect London to Reading and Heathrow starting on 6 November 2022.
-The newest TfL line has so far been running as three distinct railways throughout London: east, west and central.
+As of 6 November 2022, the Elizabeth Line route connects London to Reading and Heathrow.
+The newest TfL line had previously been running as three distinct railways throughout London: east, west and central.

-The lines from Reading, Heathrow, and Shenfield will also connect with the central tunnels starting on 6 November.
+The lines from Reading, Heathrow, and Shenfield are now also connected with the central tunnels.

 Is Bond Street open on the Elizabeth line?